-Likert Scale of Potential C Other Benefits and C contextual Considerations 1 (Suggests Lower Value) 2 (Intermediate) 3 (Suggests Higher Value) Uncertainty or overly favorable model Uncertainty or overly unfavorable model assumptions creates significant risk that assumptions creates significant risk that base-case cost-effectiveness estimates are base-case cost-effectiveness estimates are too optimistic. too pessimistic.
+Likert Scale of Potential C Likert Scale of Potential Other Benefits and Contextual Considerations 1 (Suggests Lower Value) 2 (Intermediate) 3 (Suggests Higher Value) Uncertainty or overly favorable model Uncertainty or overly unfavorable model assumptions creates significant risk that assumptions creates significant risk that base-case cost-effectiveness estimates are base-case cost-effectiveness estimates are too optimistic. too pessimistic.
 Very similar mechanism of action to that of New mechanism of action compared to that other active treatments. of other active treatments.
-Delivery mechanism or relative complexity Delivery mechanism or relative simplicity of of regimen likely to lead to much lower real- regimen likely to result in much higher realworld adherence and worse outcomes world adherence and better outcomes relative to an active comparator than relative to an active comparator than estimated from clinical trials. estimated from clinical trials.
-This intervention could reduce or preclude This intervention offers the potential to the notential effectiveness of future increase access to future treatment that treatments may be approved over the course of a treatments. patient's lifetime.
-The intervention offers no special The intervention offers special advantages advantages to patients by virtue of to nations by virtue of presenting an option presenting an option with a notably with a notably different balance or timing of different balance or timing of risks and risks and benefits benefits.
+Delivery mechanism or relative complexity Delivery mechanism or relative simplicity of of regimen likely to lead to much lower real- regimen likely to result in much higher real- world adherence and worse outcomes world adherence and better outcomes relative to an active comparator than relative to an active comparator than estimated from clinical trials. estimated from clinical trials.
+This intervention could reduce as second This intervention offers the potential to This intervention could reduce or preclude increase access to future treatment that the potential effectiveness of future may be approved over the course of a treatments. patient's lifetime.
+The intervention offers no special The intervention offers special advantages advantages to patients by virtue of to patients by virtue of presenting an option presenting an option with a notably with a notably different balance or timing of different balance or timing of risks and risks and benefits. benefits.
 This intervention will not differentially This intervention will differentially benefit a benefit a historically disadvantaged or historically disadvantaged or underserved underserved community. community.
-Small health loss without this treatment as Substantial health loss without this measured by absolute OALY shortfall. treatment as measured by absolute QALY shortfall.
-Small health loss without this treatment as Substantial health loss without this measured by proportional OALY shortfall. treatment as measured by proportional QALY shortfall.
+Small health loss without this treatment as Substantial health loss without this measured by absolute QALY shortfall. treatment as measured by absolute QALY shortfall.
+Small health loss without this treatment as Substantial health loss without this measured by proportional QALY shortfall. treatment as measured by proportional QALY shortfall.
 Will not significantly reduce the negative Will significantly reduce the negative impact impact of the condition on family and of the condition on family and caregivers vs. caregivers vs. the comparator. the comparator.
 Will not have a significant impact on Will have a significant impact on improving improving return to work and/or overall return to work and/or overall productivity productivity vs. the comparator. vs. the comparator.
 Other Other